NickSC7/SQL-Projects/Company-Layoff-Data-Cleaning-Project.md

 WHERE t1.industry IS NULL
 AND t2.industry is NOT NULL;

--- Updates the industry value with its matching industry value from the same company UPDATE layoffs_staging2 t1
+-- Populates the company's missing industry value with its matching industry value UPDATE layoffs_staging2 t1
 JOIN layoffs_staging2 t2
 	ON t1.company = t2.company